eoinparkinson/thunkable-templates/_posts/2020-04-28-authentication.md

 ---
 ![Getting Started With Firebase Authentication And Thunkable X](/images/firebase-auth-tutorial-thunkable-x-templates.png)

 So you've picked one of our beautiful templates.
-Now you're ready to make that thing work!
+Now you're ready to make it work!

 **All our login templates follow the same naming structure when working with text inputs.** If you see an issue, make sure to let us know!